 In this time of distress, many people will instinctively call the police simply for help in settling the argument.
 However, this can have unintended, drastic consequences.
 Suddenly, a heated argument and request for police assistance in solving a dispute can quickly turn into an arrest for domestic assault even if no physical contact ever occurred.
 How can this happen?
-The answer lies in the definition of “assault” in the Tennessee Code Section 39-13-101, which states:

 (1) Intentionally, knowingly or recklessly causes bodily injury to another;